marcusrein/genghis-kahn-ai-token/genghiskahn-bot/readme.md

-# Genghis Khan AI Bot
+# Genghis Kahn AI Bot

-This repository contains an AI-driven bot styled after the persona of Genghis Khan.
+This repository contains an AI-driven bot styled after the persona of Genghis Kahn.
 The bot aims to guide users in exploring AI, crypto trading, and crypto development by recommending relevant learning resources.

 ## Features
 1. Personalized Guidance
    • The bot prompts users to identify their skill level and learning style.
    • It then matches user preferences with a curated list of resources in JSON format.

-2. Genghis Khan Persona
+2. Genghis Kahn Persona
    • Maintains a commanding yet motivational tone.
    • Concludes responses with encouragement or clarifying questions.